 If your payment is late, you owe interest on the Amount Due (Line 10).
 Florida law provides a floating rate of interest for late payments of taxes and fees due, including discretionary sales surtax.
-Interest rates, including daily rates, are updated semiannually on January 1 and July 1 each year and available at floridarevenue.com/taxes/rates.
+Interest rates, including daily rates, are published in Tax Information Publications that are updated semiannually on January 1 and July 1 each year and available at floridarevenue.com/taxes/rates.